Fast Radio Bursts from White Dwarf Binary Mergers: Isolated and Triple-Induced Channels: Results

 As the number of observed FRBs grows, especially at cosmological distances, their event rates at various redshifts will become increasingly constrained.
 Similar constraints were made for SNe Ia supernovae \citep[e.g.,][]{Maoz17}, leading to sharp constraints on their progenitor channels \citep[e.g.,][]{Maoz12_review,Maoz12,Liu23Review}.

 At present, however, the observed FRB sample is dominated by low-redshift sources and by intrinsic uncertainties, such as the DM-redshift relation, luminosity function, and fraction of repeating versus non-repeating sources.
-These make it challenging to distinguish models that trace the cosmic star formation history from those that assume delayed DTDs \citep[e.g.,][]{Tang23, Lei25, Meng25}.
+These make it challenging to distinguish models that trace the cosmic star formation history from those that assume delayed DTDs \citep[e.g.,][]{Tang23, Lei25, Gupta25,Meng25}.
 Namely, while the local ($z\approx0$) FRB volumetric rate and luminosity function are jointly constrained to some extent, the overall redshift evolution of this rate remains poorly understood and model-dependent.

 Current and upcoming wide-field radio surveys, notably CHIME/FRB \citep{CHIME21}, DSA-110 \citep{Law24}, and the future DSA-2000 \citep{DSA-2000}, are poised to dramatically improve FRB detection beyond $z\sim0.5$.
 We translate the number of FRB candidates formed per system (binary or triple) into a rate assuming typical stellar multiplicities.
-Namely, we take $f_{\rm binary} = 34\%$ as the percentage {\it of all stars} formed that reside in isolated binaries\footnote{Note this fraction is among all stars, not systems.}.
-We also assume that $f_{\rm triple} = 11.6\%$ of all stars reside in triples \citep[][]{Moe17,Shariat25_10k}, derived using a publicly available tool\footnote{\url{https://github.com/cheyanneshariat/gaia_triples}} that samples mock stellar populations with singles, binaries, and triples consistent with observed multiplicity statistics.
-Note that our sampling intrinsically assumes a Kroupa initial mass function \citep{Kroupa2001} for all stars.
+Namely, we take $f_{\rm binary} = 34\%$ as the percentage {\it of all stars} formed that reside in isolated binaries\footnote{Note this fraction is among all stars, not star systems.}.
+We also assume that $f_{\rm triple} = 11.6\%$ of all stars reside in triples \citep[e.g.,][and references therein]{Offner23}, derived using a publicly available tool\footnote{\url{https://github.com/cheyanneshariat/gaia_triples}, see also \citet{Shariat25_10k}} that samples mock stellar populations with singles, binaries, and triples consistent with observed multiplicity statistics.
+Note that this triple fraction is a lower limit because a notable fraction of stellar systems born in triples become disrupted due to stellar mergers \citep[e.g.,][]{Naoz2014,Toonen2016,Toonen20,Shariat25Merge,Kummer25b}, flyby interactions \citep[e.g.,][]{Michaely2020,Shariat23}, and galactic tides \citep[e.g.,][]{Kaib2014,Stegmann24}.
+This sampling is constructed such that the combined population of stars, across singles, binaries, and triples, follows a Kroupa initial mass function \citep{Kroupa2001}.
 Thus, the Galactic rate from the triple channel can be estimated using: